sleep researchThe sleep stack: 7 supplements that actually work

 - Lowered urinary 8-isoprostane (a marker of oxidative stress)

-The anti-inflammatory mechanism is particularly relevant for men in heavy training blocks, where systemic inflammation from muscle damage can fragment sleep architecture.
-Tart cherry extract addresses this from a different angle than magnesium or theanine — making it a useful additive layer.
+The anti-inflammatory mechanism matters most for men in heavy training blocks.
+Systemic inflammation from muscle damage can fragment sleep architecture.
+Tart cherry extract addresses this from a different angle than magnesium or theanine, making it a useful additive layer.

 Dose: 480mg concentrated extract or 240ml tart cherry juice concentrate, 1 hour before bed.